sbmai/busca_chamba/README.md

-# busca_chamba — Peru Finance & Strategy Job Scraper
+# busca_chamba — Peru Finance & Strategy or [Insert Roles] Job Scraper

-Scrapes senior finance, strategy, and business-development roles in Peru from **LinkedIn**, **Bumeran**, **Computrabajo**, and **Indeed Peru**.
+Scrapes senior finance, strategy, and business-development or [Insert Role] roles in Peru from **LinkedIn**, **Bumeran**, **Computrabajo**, and **Indeed Peru**.

 Results are stored in a local SQLite database (`jobs.db`) and exported to a